cs205-surveillance/cs205-surveillance/Progress Notes.md

 5) ssh with capital Y to display back. do ssh Y to see visual
 6) over break do the rpca or running average.
 7) choose either slic or grid method. depends on how we get to that step

+# Notes from Ray Meeting 12/2
+what does the variance look like go with continuous not binary
+curious: why does sign look dark cut out small region of sign and plot how it progresses with time small window looking at avg. intensity and avg. variance on 3x3 pixel. continuous output easier to use. minimum filter on continous 3x3 filter to get rid of spec noises avg threshold per box. minimum filter is take 3x3 filter like median filter nad take lowest value not median value. use numpy as a view using a slice and set four borders to a color. check pycuda make sure yuo aren't copying from GPU memory before copying want to minimize readbacks.